 What to consider when designing and laying out a PCB

 PCB based devices, at their core are designed to solve a problem.
 Electronic systems generate voltage waveforms.
 These waveforms contain information that is then used by circuits to perform a task.
 The idea behind creating a device involves using waveforms to successfully perform the task without interference from noise or signals.
 Understanding the basics helps – but you need more to ensure the success of a circuit.
+PCB design mistakes can cause many headaches down the road.

 Almost every single electronic device is made up of printed circuit boards.
 Many different elements need to be considered when designing a PCB – especially when performance is a key factor.
 Common issues around PCBs include your design expectations, via types and capacitance.
 The importance of these three issues is magnified when designing high speed or complex PCBs.
 This will be a beginner guide to some of the more common issues.